clubside/clubside-web-components/README.md

 #### Appearance

-This is an opinionated display in terms of colors, yellow for the current number of stars, gold when hovering.
+You can style the `stroke` and `fill` of the stars at the top level and use `::part` to style the three states of the stars.
+There are default fill colors: white for unselected stars, yellow for selected stars and gold when hovering.
 Otherwise it will scale with `font-size` as my use-case is inline but there's no reason you can't put it into a block-level container.

+##### CSS Parts

+- `star` is the is the default state.
+- `star-selected` is for any star equal to or less than the current `value`.
+- `star-hover` is for stars when hovering.
+This is an adaptive state in that the hover styles are only applied to stars equal to or great than the current `value` while `star` is applied to any star greater than the one you're currently hovering over, all stars are set to `star` when you hover over the current `value`, and `star-selected` is applied to any star greater than the one being hovered and less than or equal to `value`.
+See demo page for how this works.

 ## toggle-switch